chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/status-history

+   List all changes to a document's status over time.

    :shortname: document_status_history
    :accesscontrol: A user app with access to the record, or a principal in full control of the record